GoogleCloudPlatform/openjdk-runtime/README.md

 This repository contains the source for the Google-maintained OpenJDK [docker](https://docker.com) image.
 This image can be used as the base image for running Java applications on [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/java/) and [Google Container Engine](https://cloud.google.com/container-engine).

+## Repository/Tag Details
+Supported images/tags include:
-This image is mirrored at both `launcher.gcr.io/google/openjdk8` and `gcr.io/google-appengine/openjdk`.
+* `gcr.io/google-appengine/openjdk:8`, also mirrored at `launcher.gcr.io/google/openjdk8`
+* `gcr.io/google-appengine/openjdk:9` (currently in beta)

 ## App Engine Flexible Environment
 When using App Engine Flexible, you can use the runtime without worrying about Docker by specifying `runtime: java` in your `app.yaml`: